Norland University of Early Childhood: Curriculum

 Students obtain a three-year BA in Early Years Development and Learning or BA Early Childhood Education and Care, followed by a fourth year working in a family on a similar trainee basis.
 This year is called the Newly Qualified Nanny (NQN) year and only graduates of this are awarded their Norland Diploma.
 Students at Norland rotate terms between lectures in a classroom and placements in families, schools and nurseries, as well as at the Royal United Hospital on the maternity ward.
 They are also trained in tactical driving and self-defence in case they are hired by high-profile clients whose children might need such protection.

-In addition to being a higher education provider, Norland also functions as an agency that places graduates with families for the duration of the graduate's career.